sipsma/buildkit/docs/mergeop.md

       1. So the overall work is:
          * `copy(foo, /a, /b)`
    1. `COPY --from=bar /c /d`
-      1. The snapshotter creates a new layer on top of the previous and copies foo into that as specified
+      1. The snapshotter creates a new layer on top of the previous and copies bar into that as specified
       1. So the overall work is:
          * `copy(bar, /c, /d)`
    1. `RUN /blah`